coredds/eniGOma/eniGOma_prd.md

 **Implementation Details:**
 - A `[]rune` slice or `map[rune]int` could represent the active alphabet.
 - All internal mappings (rotors, reflector, plugboard) will be dynamically adjusted to the size of this alphabet.
-- Pre-defined common alphabets (e.g., `eniGOma.AlphabetLatinUpper`, `eniGOma.AlphabetASCIIPrintable`) should be provided for convenience.
+- Pre-defined common alphabets (e.g., `enigoma.AlphabetLatinUpper`, `enigoma.AlphabetASCIIPrintable`) should be provided for convenience.
 - **Validation:** The library must ensure the chosen alphabet does not contain duplicate characters.

 #### 2.2.2 Rotors